Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 • Are expenses too high?

-• How much does the business owe?
+• How much does the business own and owe?

-• Is the business financially healthy?
+• Is the business growing or declining financially?

-Meaning Of A Trading Account
+Meaning of a Trading Account

-What Does A Trading Account Contain?
+A Trading Account usually contains:

-• Opening stock (goods available at the beginning)
+• Opening stock

-• Purchases made during the period
+• Purchases

-• Closing stock (goods remaining unsold)
+• Closing stock

 • Sales revenue